audreybichelmeir/cpsc354-spr20-blog/01_Introduction.md

+# Functional programming Vs Imperative Language
+# Functional programming
-Functional programming Vs Imperative Language Functional programming is style of programming in which the basic method of computation is the application of functions to arguments;
-A functional language is one that supports and encourages the functional style.
+is style of programming in which the basic method of computation is the application of functions to arguments; A functional language is one that supports and encourages the functional style.
+# Imperative Language
-Imperative Language In general, programming languages such as Java in which the basic method of computation is changing stored values.
+in general, programming languages such as Java in which the basic method of computation is changing stored values.

 To illustrate this an example, summing the integers 1 to 10

-Java:
+# Java:
-int total = 0; for(inti=1;i< 10;i++)
+int total = 0;
+for(inti=1;i< 10;i++)
 total = total + i;
 The computation method is variable assignment

-Haskell:
+# Haskell:
 sum [1..10]
 The computation method is function application

-Features of Haskell
+# Features of Haskell
-Concise programs
+# Concise programs
-• having few keywords and by allowing indentation to be used to indicate the structure of programs Powerful type system
+- having few keywords and by allowing indentation to be used to indicate the structure of programs

+# Powerful type system
-• requires little type information from the programmer, but allows a large class of incompatibility errors in programs to be automatically detected prior to their execution, using a sophisticated process called type inference List comprehensions
+- requires little type information from the programmer, but allows a large class of incompatibility errors in programs to be automatically detected prior to their execution, using a sophisticated process called type inference

+# List comprehensions
-• comprehension notation that constructs new lists by selecting and filtering elements from one or more existing lists Recursive functions
+- comprehension notation that constructs new lists by selecting and filtering elements from one or more existing lists

+# Recursive functions
-• many computations have a simple and natural definition in terms of recursive functions, especially when pattern matching and guards are used to separate different cases into different equations Higher-order functions
+- many computations have a simple and natural definition in terms of recursive functions, especially when pattern matching and guards are used to separate different cases into different equations

+# Higher-order functions
-• functions can freely take functions as arguments and produce functions as results Effectful functions
+- functions can freely take functions as arguments and produce functions as results
+# Effectful functions

-• provides a uniform framework for programming with effects, without compromising the purity of functions, based upon the use of monads.
+- provides a uniform framework for programming with effects, without compromising the purity of functions, based upon the use of monads.
-Lazy evaluation
+# Lazy evaluation

-• lazy evaluation ensures that programs terminate whenever possible, encourages programming in a modular style using intermediate data structures, and even allows programming with infinite structures.
+- lazy evaluation ensures that programs terminate whenever possible, encourages programming in a modular style using intermediate data structures, and even allows programming with infinite structures.